sooooner/Human-Detection-Model/README.md

 Download the data through this [link](https://dacon.io/competitions/official/235701/overview/description)

 #### Development environment
-You don't need to clone this repo, just run dockerfile and the development environment to run this repo image will be installed.
+You don't need to clone this repo, just run Dockerfile and the development environment to run this repo image will be installed.
 And just follow the command line described below.

 If you use MySQL, you can modify train.py and utils.db_uploader.py a little and use it.